Biomedical Science

 Careers

-Our (BSc) Biomedical Sciences degree prepares you for a career at the cutting edge of biomedical science.
+Our (BSc) Biomedical Science degree prepares you for a career at the cutting edge of biomedical science.
 Alongside training you in theory and practice, many of your modules will also help prepare you for the world of professional work.

 Our graduates are highly prized by industry and the NHS.
 The course IBMS accreditation is recognised by the NHS.
 And gives graduates an advantage if they want to work in the NHS to start the NHS Biomedical scientist training programme.